No matter how the world evolves, it will always need nurses. Get started on your education path today.

-When you learn how to become a nurse you’ll find the first step is getting a solid education, whether you hope to be an LPN, RN, or administrator.
-Every state and the District of Columbia require students to graduate from an accredited nursing program in order to become licensed.
+The first step to becoming a nurse is getting a solid education, whether you hope to be a licensed practical or vocational nurse (LPN/LVN), registered nurse (RN), or administrator.
+Every state and the District of Columbia require students to graduate from an accredited nursing program to become licensed.

 Nursing can take you in many directions, from starting out as a certified nursing assistant (CNA) or staff nurse to working your way up to nurse administrator.

 When choosing your career path, think about the type of work environment you prefer.
 For example, RNs can be found in hospitals, doctor’s offices and other medical settings, but certified nursing assistants often work in nursing homes.
 What type of setting will inspire you most?

 You should also consider what role you want to play.
 If you want to support medical staff as part of a team, a CNA or LPN/LVN could suit you well.
 If you want to manage other nurses and assistants or oversee systems, a career as an RN or advanced practice nurse is likely a good fit.

 Because there are so many facets to healthcare, nurses often specialize in certain areas, such as geriatrics or critical care.
 If you have a passion for a certain type of nursing, consider the type of education you’ll need to get there.

 To become a registered nurse, obtaining a degree from an accredited institution is necessary.
 The specific degree and duration of the program will vary depending on your intended place of employment.